1. Ride the Distance

 If there's something that can help you succeed during this type of event that would be endurance training.
 Of course, you could take the same approach you would for any long bike ride, but don’t forget that the end of the event is just the beginning.

 According to bike racing legend, Eddy Merckx, “Racing has given me everything I’ve got in life and everything I am in life.
 I would not be who I am without racing.”

 Competing isn’t hard, but racing is.
 That’s why you need to train.
 However, training for a 100-mile bike ride, like a Gran Fondo, is a unique challenge.

-The most important aspect of training for a long event is building up a strong foundation of endurance.
-This comes from consistent high-intensity cycling.
-So you need to be as consistent as you can with your workouts.
-You also need to be as consistent as you can with the amount of time you spend riding.
+The most important aspect of training for a long event is building up a strong foundation of endurance which can be gained through consistent high-intensity cycling.
+So you need to be as consistent as you can with your workouts but also with the time you spend riding.